Lanchu2hen9/CCLanchuBlog/posts/AT1-blog.md

 </script>

+Click [here](https://editor.p5js.org/Lanchu2hen9/sketches/zLMTUaI1_) if you want to see the web editor version.

 # Comments:

 I didn't want to add background waves "ocean" sounds to AT1 because I think that they'll be too much sounds going on, and I think that's a little bit too distracting and or chaotic.